 How do I start or join a group?
 Who leads the group?

-Simply invite 1-2 other people (same gender or couples) into he group with you.
+Simply invite 1-2 other people (same gender or couples) into the group with you.
 No one person is necessarily the leader; groups are led by God’s Spirit using God’s Word.
-God will change your life and use you to reach other people who may never be attracted to coming to our church.
+God will change your life and use you to reach other people who may never be interested in coming to our church.

-When a person comes to faith in Christ and receives God’s free gift of salvation, God makes them a new creation (spiritually, 2 Corinthians 5:17).
+When a person comes to faith in Christ and receives God’s free gift of salvation, God makes them into a new creation (spiritually, 2 Corinthians 5:17).
 It is very important that they have a safe place to learn and grow.
 It is the responsibility of believers to support them, teach them the Bible, and to model for them what it means to be a follower of Jesus.

 When your group grows too large, it should divide and birth a new group.
 This is the start of the multiplication process.
 Each new group will seek others to join them, and continue the process of reaching and teaching people.
 Reproduction is not to be forced but will happen supernaturally when the group catches the mission and purpose of small groups.

 Why are Decentralized Life Groups limited to 8-10 people?

 But if we want to see God change lives, we have to get personally involved, with other people; relying on God’s power and process, using God’s Word.
 This small group will create a safe environment where mutual trust, encouragement, and transparency are core values.